Providence, Rhode Island

 All halls are coeducational and smoke free.
-All are cable and Internet ready.
-During the first two weeks of the fall term, each room is provided with a MicroFridge®, which students may opt to rent for the rest of the year, with the exception of Renaissance Hall, The Cove and Harborside Village, which feature full-size refrigerators.
+All are cable and internet ready.
+During the first 2 weeks of the fall term, each room is provided with a MicroFridge®, which students may opt to rent for the rest of the year, with the exception of Renaissance Hall, The Cove and Harborside Village, which feature full-size refrigerators.
 Students are allowed only one MicroFridge per room.

-The Cove is open to sophomores, juniors and seniors and is located Downcity near the train station and a short walk from campus.
-This hall has two-, three- and four-person apartments which feature gourmet kitchens, stainless steel appliances, granite counter-tops and hardwood floors.
+The Cove is open to sophomores, juniors and seniors and located Downcity near the train station and a short walk from campus.
+This hall has 2-, 3- and 4-person apartments that feature gourmet kitchens, stainless-steel appliances, granite counter-tops and hardwood floors.
 Bedrooms are carpeted and a washer/dryer is provided in each apartment unit (no card or coin required).
 Residents of The Cove are required to agree to abide by a community policy agreement as a condition to residing in The Cove.
 There is no meal plan included at this hall.
 Students can purchase Wildcat Meals from Student Academic & Financial Services.